smattymatty/portfolio_server/B_markdown_files/introduction.md

+This website is my personal portfolio, and my playground for learning new technologies and web development.
+I'm constantly learning and improving my skills, and I'm posting my progress here to share with others.

+The front-end of this website is deployed through GitHub Pages, ((Repo Here)[https://github.com/smattymatty/smattymatty.github.io]), and the back-end is hosted on DigitalOcean.

 # Full Stack Development

 Creating beautiful, functional, and accessible user interfaces paired with robust web applications requires a carefully chosen tech stack.

-My go-to tech stack has changed over the years as I've learned more about web development, as as new tools came and old tools went.
+My go-to tech stack has changed over the years as I've learned more about web development.
+As new tools came and old tools went, I've found that I'm able to build more complex and powerful web applications with less code.

-Here's an overview of the key technologies that make modern web development powerful and efficient.
+Here's an overview of the key technologies that I make use of in my projects:

 # Back End Development